Use Damage Assessment

 The impact on the community can be measured in the Individual Assistance Dashboard and Public Assistance Dashboard.

-In this workflow, you will assume the role of an emergency manager who needs to review key metrics for both the individual assistance and public assistance damage assessments.
+In this workflow, you will assume the role of an damage assessment coordinator who needs to review key metrics for both the individual assistance and public assistance damage assessments.

-1. Sign in to your ArcGIS organization and browse to the Damage Assessment Operations application.
+1. Verify that you are signed in to your ArcGIS organization and browse to the Damage Assessment Operations app.

-2. Click Monitor to review the number of destroyed and major impacted properties.
+3. In the header, click the Monitor tab to review the number of destroyed and major impacted properties.

 Note:

-The damage level indicators and the damage report list will be updated as you move the map extent.
+The damage level indicators at the bottom and Impacted Units list on the right will be updated as you move the map extent.

-12. In the pop-up, scroll down to review the information gathered for that assessment and review a photo of the damage if available.
+14. In the pop-up, scroll down to review the information gathered for that assessment and review a photo of the damage, if available.

-15. Click Public Report under the Report Type heading to determine how many damage reports were submitted by the public.
+17. Under Public Report, check the check box next to Report Type to determine how many damage reports were submitted by the public.

 Administer damage assessments